SpeciesConservationLandscapes/task_flii_osm/README.md

 If you want to change the raster resolution, change `--resolution` flag.
 E.g. 100 m (near the Equator).
 Always in EPSG:4326:
 ```
-python src/task.py --year 2024 --resolution 0.0009 --upload_merged_only
+python src/task.py --year 2024 --resolution 0.0009
 ```

-Note: For resolutions lower than 300 m (0.00269), you might need to change the `--tile` flag to avoid tiles with too many pixels (e.g, `--tile 30`).
+*Note*: For resolutions lower than 300 m (0.00269), you might need to change the `--tile` flag to avoid tiles with too many pixels (e.g, `--tile 30`).

 If you want to clean up intermediate files from the container/VM right away (e.g. CSV files, temporary merge rasters, etc), you can use the `--cleanup` flag.
 ```